 2. What is the average product manager salary in the United States?

-According to data from Indeed, the average salary for a product manager in the United States is $90,073.
-Indeed also reports an average yearly cash bonus of $5,000 for product managers.
+According to data from Indeed, the average salary for a product manager in the United States is $103,671.
+They also report an average yearly cash bonus on top of that of $5,000 for product managers.

 The product manager salary varies depending on where you are in the U.S. Let’s take a look at what product managers typically earn in different locations (ordered from highest to lowest).
 We’ve taken all salary data from Indeed:

 - San Francisco, CA: $109,154